OISF/suricata/doc/userguide/rules/header-keywords.rst

 want to match.
 The Time-to-live value determines the maximal amount of time a packet can be in the Internet-system.
 If this field is set to 0, then the packet has to be destroyed.
 The time-to-live is based on hop count.
-Each hop/router the packet passes subtracts one of the packet TTL counter.
+Each hop/router the packet passes subtracts one from the packet TTL counter.
 The purpose of this mechanism is to limit the existence of packets so that packets can not end up in infinite routing loops.